radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/import-configuration-file.md

 There are two options to upload the configuration file:

 - Drag and drop the file into the file upload box provided.
-- Select **Choose File** to open your system's file manager and select the file to upload.
+- Select **choose file** to open your system's file manager and select the file to upload.

 ![image description](environments/environment-overview/images/import-dialog.png)